 Royal College of Emergency Medicine Resources

 RCEM Learning is the Royal College of Emergency Medicine’s (RCEM) e-learning platform.
-We aim to be a leading Emergency Medicine e-learning site which delivers high quality resources to its members and the broader international e-learning community.
+Aiming to be a leading Emergency Medicine e-learning site which delivers high quality resources to its members and the broader international e-learning community.

 RCEM Learning is simultaneously committed to preserving benefits for RCEM members and promoting e-learning predicated on open access principles.